 At the end of the day, moving a mattress can be hard work — but doing it right is well worth it.
 Once your head hits the pillow on your favorite bed in your new home, you’ll know it was worth every second and any second-guessing.

-Katherine Alex Beaven is a freelance writer based in Los Angeles who has moved 20+ times because she loves to experience new places.
+Alex Keight is a freelance writer based in Los Angeles who has moved 20+ times because she loves to experience new places.